 Culinary Arts I

 During the first year of the Culinary Arts program, students are introduced to concepts in hospitality, food service sanitation, food preparation and presentation, baking, food management, menu planning, and nutrition.
 The program utilizes the PRO-START curriculum from the National Restaurant Association (NRA).
 The curriculum is a two-year sequence, and students will take a national exam at the end of each year.
-Students will also be expected to complete a paid internship (minimum of 400 hours) in the industry.

 Culinary Arts II